Vitols999/QMS-WIKI/DocRealtime.md

 To get NMEA data from Garmin GPSMap 64s or a similar device on a Windows 10 PC a few configuration settings must be done:

 * Switch on the device and wait for a satellite fix.
-* Go to to the main page and select `Setup` and then `System`.
+* Go to the main page and select `Setup` and then `System`.
 * Set the interface to `Garmin spanner`.
-* Connect the device with an USB cable to the PC.
+* Connect the device with a USB cable to the PC.
 * When asked `Would you like to go to mass storage?` select `no` (no additional disk drives are added in this case!).
 The device is now ready to send NMEA data to the PC using the USB interface.
 * Open the Windows device manager or a similar tool.
 There should be a new entry `Garmin devices` with a subentry `Garmin USB GPS`.
 Double-click the last entry and check the device information in the next window.
 If the device has been installed properly, then there shouldn't be an error message in this window.

     ![Windows device manager](images/DocAdv/RealtimeDevMan.png "Windows10 device manager")

-    The next snapshots shows the driver details tab revealing the installed Garmin drivers for the device.
+    The next snapshot shows the driver details tab revealing the installed Garmin drivers for the device.

     ![Windows device manager, driver details](images/DocAdv/RealtimeDevManDrivers.png "Windows10 device manager - Garmin driver details")

 _Remark:_ If no Garmin device appears in the device manager, then

 * check if your device is connected to a serial port.
 In this case, use the approach described in section [Using serial interface and Ncat](#using-serial-interface-and-ncat-windows-os),
 * check if your device is exposed as mass storage device.
-In this case restart your GPS receiver, ensure the correct settings and don't use it as mass storage device, when asked.
+In this case, restart your GPS receiver, ensure the correct settings and don't use it as mass storage device, when asked.

 On a commandline a sequence of commands for starting the TCP server can look as follows: